devbuic/about/index.md

 ## Developers Society
-#### As a team, we aim to develop our community by providing valuable knowledge, experience and guidance in modern technologies related to software development.
-We take a creative learning approach by working as a full-scale team on industry-based projects.
-This platform shall help in organizing fun activities at Bahria university and also represent our university at events hosted by other universities.
+#### A community where we share valuable knowledge, experience and guidance with eachother related to software development.
+We aim for a creative learning approach working as a full-scale team on industry-based projects.
+This platform shall also help in organizing fun activities and events at Bahria university as well as represent our university at events hosted by other universities and platforms.

 <strong>📍  Bahria University, Islamabad Campus</strong> <br>
 <strong>✉️ Email: [dev.buic@gmail.com](mailto:dev.buic@gmail.com)</strong> <br>